OnlyFans DM Strategy: The System That Turns Your Inbox Into Your Biggest Revenue Source

 How much revenue should come from DMs?

-You already know the target: for most successful creators, DM-related revenue (personalized PPV, custom content, tips from conversations, paid chat) accounts for 30-50% of total income.
+For most successful creators, DM-related revenue — personalized PPV, custom content, tips from conversations, paid chat — should account for 30–50% of total income.
 If DMs generate less than 20% of your revenue, you’re leaving significant money in conversations that never got properly served.

 How many hours should I spend on DMs daily?

-There’s a reason the range varies so much: it depends entirely on your subscriber count, your DM strategy, and your content.
-Most creators spend 1-3 hours daily on DMs.
+Most creators spend 1–3 hours daily.
 More than 4 hours suggests your systems need upgrading.
 Less than 30 minutes suggests you’re not engaging enough to capture the revenue your subscribers would willingly spend.

 Should I respond to every single DM?